Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 We then show that for any 2D CAT(0) complex there is a structure called the ``last step shortest path map'' that coarsens the shortest path map, has size $O(n)$, and allows us to find the shortest path $\sigma(s,t)$ to a given target point $t$ in time proportional to the number of triangles and edges traversed by the path.
 Although we do not know how to find the last step shortest path map in polynomial time for general 2D CAT(0) complexes, we can obtain it from the shortest path map.

 From this, we obtain efficient algorithms for the single-source shortest path problem in 2D CAT(0) complexes that are 2-manifold or rectangular.
 Both cases had been previously solved, but the techniques used in the two cases were quite different.
 Our approach is the same in both cases and opens up the possibility of solving other cases.
-We need $O(n^2)$ preprocessing time and space to construct a structure that uses $O(n)$ space and allows us to find the shortest path $\sigma(s,t)$ to a given target point $t$ in time proportional to the number of triangles and edges traversed by the path.
-This improves the bounds for 2-manifolds, and is competitive for rectangular complexes (where the published bounds are for two-point queries, so the situation is not quite comparable).
+We need $O(n^2)$ preprocessing time and space to construct a structure that uses $O(n)$ space and allows us to find the shortest path $\sigma(s,t)$ to a given target point $t$ in time proportional to the number of triangles and edges traversed by the path. \note{This matches the previous time bounds.}